How to Do the New LSAT Writing Section

 (This made-up example is only moderately dumber than the real example that you’re likely to get, btw).

 7. Write the First Body Paragraph

 The first body paragraph should explain why the option you chose will better advance the first criterion.
-Make it short — three to five sentence are all you need.
-And only use the facts the prompt provided — don’t make up anything or use any outside knowledge.
+Make it short — three to five sentences are all you need.
+And only use the facts the prompt provided — don’t makeup anything or use any outside knowledge.

 To help you write this paragraph, just look to your outline and include the pros of your option and the cons of the other option.
 If you can, explain why the cons of your option aren’t that big of a deal, and why pros of the other option aren’t that impressive.